-In 1997, the Toronto Centre of the Institution of Electrical Engineers established this Scholarship in memory of the late Al Fabian.
-The award is granted to a student entering the First year of the Electrical Engineering or Computer Engineering programs (alternated annually between the two programs) who has demonstrated financial need.
-Academic merit will also be considered.
+In 1997, the Toronto Centre of the Institution of Electrical Engineers established this scholarship in memory of the late Al Fabian.
+The award is granted to a student entering either first-year Electrical or Computer Engineering (alternated annually between the two programs) who demonstrates financial need.
+Academic merit is also considered.